 What I liked about Garden Grill was you were in control of how quickly you had your meal.
 The salad and bread arrived quickly, however we were asked whether we were ready for our main course before it arrived with us which was nice.

-There was so much food, turkey with gravy, beef cooked quite rare, sausages, stuffing, cranberry sauce, green beans, sweet potato fries, mashed potatoes and macaroni cheese.
+There was so much food included in your harvest feast including turkey with gravy, beef cooked quite rare, sausages, stuffing, cranberry sauce, green beans, sweet potato fries, mashed potatoes and macaroni cheese.

 The turkey disappeared quite quickly before Hubby could try it and the mashed potato not long after so we asked for more of both expecting a small plate, but not a large amount of mashed potato and lots more turkey slices arrived quite quickly.
 The platters didn’t look like a huge amount of food on first inspection but there was so much we struggled to finish it all between us all.